Super-resolution of partially coherent bosonic sources: Background

 \subsection{Classical and quantum statistical inference}

-We are thus led to the problem of estimating the key parameters of the PSF of a pair of partially coherent point sources: their separation \( s \), relative intensity \( q \), and complex coherence factor \( \gamma \).
-These define the parameter vector \( \bm{\theta} = (s, q, \gamma_R, \gamma_I)^T \in \Theta \), where \( \Theta \) denotes the differentiable \textit{parameter space}.
+We are thus led to the problem of estimating the key parameters of the PSF of a pair of partially coherent point sources, which can be grouped into the parameter vector \( \bm{\theta} = (x_0, s, q, \gamma_R, \gamma_I)^T \in \Theta \), where \( \Theta \) denotes the differentiable \textit{parameter space}.
 The task of estimating \( \bm{\theta} \) falls within the scope of classical and quantum parameter estimation theory, which we now briefly review.